letsencrypt/cp-cps/CP-CPS.md

 ### 1.6.1 Definitions

-**ACME Protocol**: A protocol used for validation, issuance, and management of certificates.
+**ACME Protocol**: A protocol described by [RFC 8555](https://www.rfc-editor.org/rfc/rfc8555) and used for validation, issuance, and management of certificates.
 The protocol is an open standard managed by the IETF.

 **CAB Forum**: Certificate Authority / Browser Forum, a group of CAs and browsers which come together to discuss technical and policy issues related to PKI systems. (<https://cabforum.org/>)